 Future development of green infrastructure is necessary to preserve and protect many environmental amenities that currently exist within the Corridor.
-Green infrastructure can also improve existing areas over current conditions by reducing the frequency and impacts of localized flooding caused my limited storm sewer capacity.
+Green infrastructure can also improve existing areas over current conditions by reducing the frequency and impacts of localized flooding caused by limited storm sewer capacity and creative value-added real estate investment opportunities.
 Storm water that does not infiltrate will eventually flow into the Black River.
 Therefore, storm water management has direct impacts on the quality and sustainability of one of the corridor's most important environmental and recreational assets.